mlanza/proposal-clone-operator/README.md

 It abstracts aways the differences of the clone operation on arrays, objects, dates, etc. and binds them with a single common approach.

 ## Further Considerations
-* This proposal complements the (command syntax proposal)[../proposal-command-syntax].
+* This proposal complements the [command syntax proposal](../proposal-command-syntax).
 * This should not be confused by the parser as a logical not (`!`) — `const restaurant = cash > 12, tvDinner = !restaurant`
 * Clone operators don't work on functions due to that proposal.
 * Provide deep clone operator `!!` - map it to `cloneStructure`?